Structural Inference: Interpreting Small Language Models with Susceptibilities: Methodology

 \subsection{Susceptibilities for structural inference}

 Our main application of susceptibilities is to discovering internal structure in neural networks.
-In our approach we start with two inputs: a finite set of components $\{ C_j \}_{j \in \mathcal{H}}$ with associated observables $\phi_j$ (e.g. attention heads) and a finite set of data distributions $\{ q^d \}_{d \in \mathcal{D}}$ with associated variations from $q$ by taking mixtures (e.g. Pile subsets like \pilesub{github}).
+In our approach we start with two inputs: a finite set of components $\{ C_j \}_{j \in \mathcal{H}}$ with associated observables $\phi_j := \phi_{C_j}$ (e.g. attention heads) and a finite set of data distributions $\{ q^d \}_{d \in \mathcal{D}}$ with associated variations from $q$ by taking mixtures (e.g. Pile subsets like \pilesub{github}).
 We refer to this as a \emph{probe set} and the individual data distributions as \emph{probe distributions}.
 The responses are by definition the entries of the $|\mathcal{D}| \times |\mathcal{H}|$ \emph{data matrix} or \emph{response matrix}

-where $\hat\chi^d_j$ is the estimated susceptibility of observable $\phi_{C_j}$ with respect to the variation of $q$ in the direction of $q_d$.
-We can also use a matrix of estimated per-token susceptibilities $\hat\chi^{d,i}_j$ where $i$ runs over tokens in a sample from $q_d$.
+where $\hat\chi^{C_j}_d$ is the estimated susceptibility of observable $\phi_{C_j}$ with respect to the variation of $q$ in the direction of $q^d$.
+Alternatively we can perform the analysis at the token level using variations in the data distribution which upweight continuations $y$ in contexts $x$, where some number of samples $(x,y)$ are taken from each $q^d$ and we use a data matrix containing per-token susceptibilities for these samples (see \cref{section:trajectory_pca} below).

 In this view internal structure in the network means the linear algebraic structure of $X$ (to first-order).
 In \cref{section:modes_probes}, we explain how for a particular formal definition of ``patterns'' in the data distribution (which we call modes, following \citet{modes2}) we can factor $X$ as a product $X = CP$ where $C$ consists of coupling constants between the probe distributions and modes, and $P$ couples observables and modes.